> Our review guidelines

-You should consume a mixture of protein and carbohydrates after cycling fairly long distances or durations.
+You should consume a mixture of protein and carbohydrates before cycling fairly long distances or durations.
 This has the effect of replenishing muscle glycogen and repairing/building muscles.
 Chocolate milk is a cheap way to do this.

 Some apps that complement cycling will help you lose weight.
 MapMyFitness is a popular app that tracks exercise and diet.
 This app gives you a target number of calories to eat each day.
 You’ll need to sync it with a fitness app first.